“Harness rhythmicity to improve attention, timing and coordination”

-In our experience children 7 years of age and older are the best candidates for IM training.
-An IM evaluation, which takes 30-60 minutes, is required to determine eligibility for the IM program, estimate the number of sessions likely to be required and set specific goals.
+In our experience children 7 years of age and older are the best candidates for stand alone IM training.
+An IM evaluation is required to determine eligibility for the IM program, estimate the number of sessions likely to be required and set specific goals.
 Typically 15 sessions are recommended, a minimum of three sessions per week for five weeks.
 Sessions last between 45 minutes and an hour.
 The number of pre-training sessions is determined during the IM evaluation.